 Benefits of Reciprocity

-Your contribution rate in the new system may be based on your age when you joined the first system.
+- Your contribution rate in the new system could be based on your age when you joined the first system.
 This could be advantageous since generally—unless you are in a PEPRA plan with a flat rate—the younger you are when you join a contributory retirement plan, the lower your monthly contribution rate is.

 If you are a reciprocal member, it might not be advantageous for you to apply for disability retirement.
 See more under Disability Benefits and Reciprocity.